comal21/Terraform-KPMG/README.md

 # Create S3 bucket
 resource "aws_s3_bucket" "my_bucket_labten" {
-  bucket = "terraform_lab_ten_kpmg"  # Change this to your desired bucket name acl    = "public-read"  # Use 'public-read' if you want to enable ACLs for public access
+  bucket = "terraform-lab-ten-kpmg"  # Change this to your desired bucket name aws_s3_bucket_acl    = "public-read"  # Use 'public-read' if you want to enable ACLs for public access

   tags = {
     Name        = "My S3 Bucket"